Notice regarding the quality of machine translation

 - holders of a "training title" equivalent to one of these titles.

-To go further : Articles R. 1311-3 and the following of the Public Health Code and arrested on December 12, 2008 for the application of Article R. 1311-3 of the Public Health Code and relating to the training of persons who implement burglary techniques skin and body piercing.
+For further information: Articles R. 1311-3 and the following of the Public Health Code and arrested on December 12, 2008 for the application of Article R. 1311-3 of the Public Health Code and relating to the training of persons who implement burglary techniques skin and body piercing.

 Permanent or semi-permanent make-up activity